|Nutritional Guidelines (per serving)|

 IPA Honey Mustard

-Use an India pale ale for the beer.
-Increase the honey to 1 tablespoon, and increase the mustard powder by 1 tablespoons.
+- Use an India pale ale for the beer.
+Increase the honey to 1 tablespoon, and increase the mustard powder by 1 tablespoon.